Fluorescein: Biosciences

 Intravenous or oral fluorescein is used in fluorescein angiography in research and to diagnose and categorize vascular disorders including retinal disease, macular degeneration, diabetic retinopathy, inflammatory intraocular conditions, and intraocular tumors.
 It is also being used increasingly during surgery for brain and spine tumors.

 Diluted fluorescein dye has been used to localise multiple muscular ventricular septal defects during open heart surgery and confirm the presence of any residual defects.

 The Gemini 4 spacecraft releases dye into the water, to aid location after splashdown, June 1965.

 Earth sciences

-Fluorescein is used as a rather conservative flow tracer in hydrological tracer tests to help in understanding of water flow of both surface waters and groundwater.
-The dye can also be added to rainwater in environmental testing simulations to aid in locating and analyzing any water leaks, and in Australia and New Zealand as a methylated spirit dye.
+Fluorescein is used as a conservative flow tracer in hydrological tracer tests, to help in understanding of water flow of both surface waters and groundwater and observe areas of contamination or obstruction in these systems.
+The dye can also be added to rainwater in environmental testing simulations to aid in locating and analyzing any water leaks.
 As fluorescein solution changes its color depending on concentration, it has been used as a tracer in evaporation experiments.